odipar/manikin/_posts/2021-03-14-my-first-post.md

 }
 ```
 #### Alternative Worlds
-Now that have all the pieces of the puzzle, we can finally leverage the real value that Manikin brings: the alternative
+Now that we have all the pieces of the puzzle, we can finally leverage the real value that Manikin brings: the alternative
 Worlds that can plugged in to implement all kinds of interesting (infrastructural) behaviour.

 Most importantly, behaviour that is *independent* of your business logic, for example: